Certainty Blog

-In this ultimate guide, we will walk you through the key steps and best practices for conducting a successful supply chain audit.
-We will also provide you with some useful tips and tools to help you optimize your supply chain performance and gain a competitive advantage in your market.
+In this ultimate guide, we walk you through the key steps and best practices for conducting a successful supply chain audit.
+You will also find practical tips and tools to help you optimize supply chain performance, achieve regulatory compliance, and build a resilient, sustainable supplier base.

 Understanding the Scope and Objectives of a Supply Chain Audit

-Some of the common components and areas that you may want to include in your supply chain audit are:
+Common components and areas to include in a supply chain audit are:

-- Procurement: The sourcing, purchasing, and contracting of raw materials, components, and services from external providers.
+• Procurement: The sourcing, purchasing, and contracting of raw materials, components, and services from external providers — including supplier qualification and ESG screening under CSDDD and LkSG obligations.

-- Inventory management: The storage, handling, and tracking of materials and products throughout the supply chain.
+• Inventory management: The storage, handling, and tracking of materials and products throughout the supply chain, with attention to traceability requirements under emerging import regulations such as the UFLPA.

-- Manufacturing process: The transformation of raw materials into finished goods, using various methods and technologies.
+• Manufacturing process: The transformation of raw materials into finished goods, including verification of safe working conditions, fair labor practices, and environmental controls.

-- Logistics: The transportation, distribution, and delivery of goods and services to customers.
+• Logistics: The transportation, distribution, and delivery of goods and services to customers, including Scope 3 emissions tracking for CSRD reporting.

-- Supplier relationships: The communication, collaboration, and evaluation of suppliers and their performance.
+• Supplier relationships: The communication, collaboration, and evaluation of suppliers and their performance against defined human rights, social, and environmental requirements.

-- Cybersecurity: The protection of data, systems, and networks from unauthorized access, theft, or damage.
+• Cybersecurity: The protection of data, systems, and networks from unauthorized access, theft, or damage across the supply chain ecosystem.

-- Identifying inefficiencies, bottlenecks, and waste in your supply chain processes and workflow.
+• Identifying inefficiencies, bottlenecks, and waste in supply chain processes and workflow.

-- Mitigating risks such as disruptions, delays, errors, fraud, or breaches in your supply chain operations.
+• Mitigating risks such as disruptions, delays, errors, fraud, or breaches in supply chain operations — including human rights violations that trigger LkSG or CSDDD liability.

-- Driving continuous improvement in your supply chain performance, productivity, and profitability.
+• Driving continuous improvement in supply chain performance, productivity, and profitability.

 Preparing for a Supply Chain Audit